muano30/muano/_posts/2021-03-10-Recursion.md

 # What is Recursion.

-  When a fuction calls itself untill it doesn't.
+ When a fuction calls itself until it doesn't.

 # Example.

  Here i will repeat the example that i've learned because it makes me understand it better but this is not the only example, i discovered that there are more complex example or code i will need to understand but this make it easy for me to start.

 ## Lets say we want to Count down from ten.

+      countdownfrom(10)

     let countdownfrom = (num) =>  {
         console.log(num)
+        countdownfrom(num-1)
-        countdownfrom(num-1) }
+        }

-        countdownFrom(10)

-        if we run the code above will see that the computer will run this number untill -1500  so the next step i will write a line we need to add to make it count to the number we want or where we want it to stop.
+       If we run the code above will see that the computer will run this number untill -1500,  so the next step i will write a line we need to add to make it count to the number we want or where we want it to stop.

-        in the same code above after this is the line we have to add.
+       In the same code above this is the line we have to add.

-        if (num === 0) return;  after adding this line, when we run the code it will countdown untill one.
+       "if (num === 0) return;"  after adding this line, when we run the code it will countdown until one.

-    countdownFrom(10)
+# Conclusion.

+This is not the only example for recursion, i have to find more and complex example, but this example for the start it helped me to understand.